 If there is in any truth at all to the accusation of the suppression of “free energy”, it is surely one of the greatest conspiracies of all time.
 The man generally at the middle of this conspiracy is Nikola Tesla.

-Tesla is a man made up of as much intrigue as he is genius.
+Tesla is a man made up of as much intrigue as he is a genius.
 At the time of his death, he had over three-hundred patents to his name.
 This figure is in reality much higher given patents discovered since his demise.
 Many of our modern technology today stems directly or indirectly, from Tesla’s mind.
 He was perhaps right when he said, ““The present is theirs.
 The future, for which I have really worked, is mine!”

-Just some of the aspects of our modern world that we owe, at least in part to Tesla, include, remote control, speedometers, x-ray machines, wireless radio, neon lighting and electric rail tracks.
+Just some of the aspects of our modern world that we owe, at least in part to Tesla, include remote control, speedometers, x-ray machines, wireless radio, neon lighting and electric rail tracks.

-Brilliance of mind was certainly something Nikola Tesla possessed.
+The brilliance of mind was certainly something Nikola Tesla possessed.

 Born During Lightning?

 Although how true the account is might be debatable, legend states that Nikola Tesla came into the world during a magnificent lighting storm.
-What’s more his birth happened on the stroke of midnight, as lightning split the skies over what we know today as Croatia on 10th July 1856.
+What’s more, his birth happened on the stroke of midnight, as lightning split the skies over what we know today as Croatia on 10th July 1856.

 Tesla’s depth of intelligence and resourcefulness was apparent early in his childhood.
 He would design and make toys right out of his head.
 He was able to construct complex (for his age) mechanisms that would allow for movement.
-His main focus and obsession however, was with power, and in particular, electricity.
+His main focus and obsession, however, was with power, and in particular, electricity.

 As he grew he mastered multiple languages, eventually finding a job in Budapest as an engineer at a telecommunications company.
-The work however was simply not enough to remotely keep the young Tesla’s interest.
+The work, however, was simply not enough to remotely keep the young Tesla’s interest.
 He soon looked to move on to somewhere he could develop his own ideas and theories.

 Perhaps it was inevitable that Tesla would find himself in America, rapidly becoming the place to be, even then.
 In 1884, two years shy of his thirtieth birthday, Nikola Tesla arrived in New York.